pleisto/.github/profile/README.md

 ## Hey, this is us 👋

-At Pleisto, we believe in the power of technology to "augment human intellect" 🧠 and make the world a better place.
+We're Pleisto, a technology company with a vision to "augment human intellect" 🧠 and foster a better world.

-That's why we've created **MashPod**, an open-source all-in-one workspace that's like an operating system for your work.
-MashPod is a digital headquarters designed to help remote teams around the world bring their workflows together, unify their docs, data, and systems, and drive their business forward 🚀.

-And with the help of the Semantic Web(Yes, we were partly inspired by Tim Berners-Lee's [Solid](https://solidproject.org/))  and the LLM, MashPod can also be used to create in-house knowledge graphs and as a low-code platform for citizen developers.

-MashPod is **coming soon** 📅, so stay tuned for updates 📢.
+We're excited to introduce **Yuren Engine**, our innovative, open-source AI Backend-as-a-Service (BaaS).
+Yuren Engine is designed to harness the power of Large Language Models, such as GPT, to accelerate the industrial application of AI.

+Yuren Engine serves as a bridge between underlying AI models and specific applications, enabling developers to leverage complex AI capabilities without needing deep technical expertise.
+It integrates with various data sources, intelligently automates tasks based on model outputs, and provides enhanced efficiency through smart caching and other acceleration techniques.

-We're a team within your team, driven by the same spirit of invention and exploration that drives you.
+Stay tuned for updates 📢 as we continue to innovate and move forward 🚀.
+We're the 'developer behind developers', driven by the same spirit of invention and exploration that fuels your work.
+We look forward to empowering tech professionals around the globe with our next-gen AI BaaS.